Examination of voluntary motor skills of the fingers. G

 __________________________________________

-13. Fatigue (fast, slow signs of fatigue, ability to work for a long time)
+13. Fatigue (signs of fatigue appear quickly, slowly, ability to work for long periods of time)

 __________________________________________